-Recurring measurements Fair Value Through Profit or Loss Loans and Receivables Assets an d Total Fair Value Hierarchy Financial Liabilities Derivative liabilities \$ (10,932,524) \$ - \$ - \$(10,932,524) Level 3 Borrowings - - (41,816,660 (41,816,660) n/a Capital lease - - (5,240,404 (5,240,404) n/a \$ (10,932,524) \$ - \$ (47,057,064) \$(57,989,588)
+Recurring measurements Fair Value Through Profit or Loss Loans and Receivables Ot ther Financial Assets and Liabilities Total Fair Value Hierarchy Financial Liabilities Derivative liabilities \$ (10,932,524) \$ - \$ - \$(10,932,524) Level 3 Borrowings - - (41,816,660) (41,816,660) n/a Capital lease - - (5,240,404) (5,240,404) n/a \$ (10,932,524) \$ - \$ (47,057,064) \$(57,989,588)

-The carrying value and fair value of trade and other receivable and accounts payable and accrued liabilities as of March 31, 2014 are approximately the same.
+The carrying value and fair value of trade and other receivable and accounts payable and accrued liabilities as of June 30, 2014 are approximately the same.
 The Company assesses its financial instruments and non-financial contracts on a regular basis to determine the existence of any embedded derivatives which would be required to be accounted for separately at fair value and to ensure that any embedded derivatives are accounted for in accordance with the Company's policy.

-The floor option derivative was valued upon initial measurement and subsequent periods using the Black-Scholes model.
+The floor option derivative was valued upon initial measurement and subsequent periods using the Bloomberg swap valuation template.
 The prepayment option derivative was valued upon initial measurement and subsequent periods using a methodology, which is based on Monte-Carlo simulation.
-The default intensity of the Company is generated using a square-root diffusion process.
+The default intensities of the Company are generated using a square root diffusion process.
 Monte Carlo simulation is a technique that relies on random sampling and is often used when there is no analytic or exact solution to the valuation.
-Key inputs used by the Company in its valuation include: the USD discount curve, the USD 1 month forward curve, the USD 1 month historical LIBOR rate, the interest rate implied volatility, and the Company's credit spread.
+Key inputs used by the Company in its valuation include: the USD discount curve, the USD 1 month forward curve.

-The offtake agreement derivative was decomposed into the sum of cash flows which depends on Comex and London silver prices.
-Future Comex and London silver prices were generated using a correlated geometric Brownian motion.
+The offtake agreement derivative was decomposed into the sum of cash flows which depends on silver, copper, zinc and lead prices.
 A Monte Carlo simulation is used to value the offtake written option; this technique relies on random sampling and is often used when there is no analytic or exact solution to the valuation.
-Key inputs used by the Company in the Monte Carlo simulation include: the USD risk free rate, the silver convenience yield calculated from silver future prices, Comex and London historical silver prices, the historical correlation of the Comex and London silver price return, the silver at-the-money implied volatility.
+Future metals prices were generated using a correlated geometric Brownian motion process.
+Key inputs used by the Company in the Monte Carlo simulation include: the USD risk free rate, the silver, copper, zinc and lead convenience yield calculated from the metals' future prices, historical silver, copper, zinc and lead prices, the silver, copper, zinc and lead implied volatility and historical return correlations.

-Key unobservable inputs used in the valuation model are the estimated delivery schedule based on the Company's life of mine plan and the credit spread of the Company, the probability of the early acceleration of the loan repayment and expected recovery.
+Key unobservable inputs used in the valuation model are the estimated delivery schedule based on the Company's life of mine plan and the credit spread of the Company.